-The investment objective of each Fund and a description of its principal investment strategies are set forth under "Additional Information about Principal Investment Strategies and Related Risks" in the Prospectus.
+The investment objective of each Fund and a description of its principal investment strategies are set forth under "Additional Information about "Investment Objectives, Principal Investment Strategies and Related Risks" in the Prospectus.
+The following contains information about additional investment strategies that each Fund may employe in pursuing its investment objective.
 Each Fund's investment objective is not a fundamental policy and may be changed without the approval of a majority of the outstanding voting securities of the Fund.

-In accordance with Rule 35d-1 under the 1940 Act, the Redwood Managed Municipal Income Fund adopted a non-fundmantal investment policy that it will, under normal market conditions, invest at least 80% of its assets (including any borrowings for investment purposes) in, or derive at least 80% of its income from, securities that are exempt from regular federal income tax and may subject certain investors to alternative minimum tax.
+In accordance with Rule 35d-1 under the 1940 Act, the Redwood Managed Municipal Income Fund adopted a fundamental investment policy that it will, under normal circumstances, directly or indirectly, invest at least 80% of its assets in, or derive at least 80% of its income from, securities that are exempt from regular federal income tax and may subject certain investors to alternative minimum tax.
 This requirement is applied at the time of investment.
-The 80% investment policy of the Fund may be changed at any time by the Board of Trustees.
-Shareholders will be given written notice at least 60 days prior to any change by the Fund of its 80% investment policy.
+The Fund's 80% policy is fundamental and may not be changed without approval of Fund shareholders.
 The following pages contain more detailed information about the types of instruments in which the Funds may invest, strategies the adviser may employ in pursuit of the Funds' investment objectives and a summary of related risks.

-Securities of Other Investment Companies (all Funds except the Redwood Managed Volatility Fund)
+Securities of Other Investment Companies